Skip to content

 What Are the Symptoms of Unilateral Hearing Loss?

-Those who have unilateral hearing loss have reduced awareness of sound on the affected side.
-This may also be joined by unilateral tinnitus, or the perception of sound when there is not an external source.
-Research (Persson et al, 2001; Shaw and Vaillancourt, 1985) has shown that our brains rely on hearing from both ears to help us hear best in background noise and to localize where a sound is coming from.
-Acquired UHL has been associated with embarrassment, frustration, anxiety, insecurity, and social isolation due to sudden change in quality of life.
+People with unilateral hearing loss have reduced awareness of sound on the affected side.
+They may also notice unilateral tinnitus, or the perception of sound such as ringing or buzzing, when there is not an external source.
+Research has shown that our brains rely on hearing from both ears to help us hear best in background noise and to localize where a sound is coming from (Snapp and Ausili, 2020; Shaw and Vaillancourt, 1985).
+Because of this, acquired UHL has been associated with embarrassment, frustration, anxiety, insecurity, and social isolation.

 How Is Unilateral Hearing Loss Diagnosed?

-Unilateral hearing loss is diagnosed by an audiologist with a comprehensive hearing evaluation.
+Suspected unilateral hearing loss should always be diagnosed by an audiologist with a comprehensive hearing evaluation.
+For adults who experience unilateral hearing loss is sudden in nature, an immediate appointment with an ear, nose, and throat (ENT) or primary-care physician is essential to begin appropriate treatment.
 For children, a screening at birth, at the pediatrician’s office, or at school can detect a possible unilateral hearing loss, which should be confirmed with thorough testing by an audiologist.

 How Is Unilateral Hearing Loss Managed and Treated?

 The management and treatment of unilateral hearing loss depends on the degree of loss, as well as the degree of impact on daily life.
 If the unilateral loss is sudden in nature, the success of medical treatment depends on how quickly treatment is administered after onset of symptoms.
-Sudden hearing loss should always be immediately evaluated by an otolaryngologist, more commonly known as an ear, nose, and throat physician (ENT).
+Sudden hearing loss should always be immediately evaluated by an otolaryngologist or an ENT.

 The following options outline potential technologies for the treatment of unilateral hearing loss:

-• For those who have hearing loss that cannot be helped with a traditional hearing aid, a CROS system can be considered.
-A CROS (contralateral routing of sound) system looks like a hearing aid, but does not send any sound into the affected ear.
-Rather, it uses a microphone to pick up sound on the side of the person’s head with the hearing loss and sends it over into a device worn on the good ear.
+For those who have hearing loss that cannot be helped with a traditional hearing aid, a CROS system can be considered.
+A CROS (contralateral routing of sound) system looks like a hearing aid but does not amplify sound for the affected ear.
+Rather, it uses a microphone to pick up sound presented to the poor ear and sends it over into a device worn on the good ear.
 Though this cannot help to restore sound localization, this allows improved awareness of sound on the affected side.

-• For children who are born with severe to profound UHL, a cochlear implant can be considered; however, language and cognitive delays for young children are unlikely if they have one ear with normal hearing.
-For UHL that is acquired later in life, the success of cochlear implantation can depend on age, duration of hearing loss, and severity of hearing loss, so a full evaluation with an audiologist and otolaryngologist who specialize in cochlear implantation for individualized recommendations is encouraged.
+The success of cochlear implantation can depend on age, duration of hearing loss, severity of hearing loss, and inner ear anatomy, among other things, so a full evaluation with an audiologist and otolaryngologist who specialize in cochlear implantation is recommended.

 Who Should I Call if I Suspect Unilateral Hearing Loss?